sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

    - $\cdot$ denotes the dot product between the vectors $\vec{r}_ji$ and $\vec{r}_jk$.
    - $|\vec{r}_ji|$ and $|\vec{r}_jk|$ represent the magnitudes of the vectors $\vec{r}_ji$ and $\vec{r}_jk$, respectively.
    - $\arccos$ is the inverse cosine function, used to find the angle $\theta$ from the cosine value.

+Following PCA, the use of distance and angle as CVs in this study serves as an example to illustrate the tool's capabilities.
+However, it's important to note that the input can be any file containing two columns: the first for frames and the second for the value of the collective variable.
+This flexibility allows the tool to be applicable to a wide range of studies involving different types of collective variables.

 These representations allow for a simplified description of the system's state, facilitating the study of its behavior and properties through the manipulation of a reduced set of variables rather than the full set of atomic coordinates.